What Is A Cleanout In Plumbing

 • Clean Up and Replace Sewer Cleanout Cap (Don’t overtighten.)

-Prepare the area
+Get the area ready.

-Clear the blockage
+Get rid of the blockage

-Replace the cap or cover
+Put the cap or cover back on.

 Where Is Cleanout Valve?